mozilla/session-invalidation/docs/api.md

 # Session Invalidation API

-The Session Invalidation tool (name subject to change) has its backend implemented in Python with [Flask](https://flask.palletsprojects.com/).
 This document describes the endpoints that it exposes primarily for the purpose of documenting the interface between the frontend UI and the backend API.